Gamers-Blended/Video-Game-Metacritic-Scores-Prediction/README.md

 # Video-Game-Metacritic-Scores-Prediction
  An attempt to predict Metacritic scores of video games using several machine learning models in Python. <br>
+ A complete walkthrough of the process can be found in each of the 5 notebooks.

  ## Contents
  1. Gathering Data from RWAG API